paldhous/ucb/2015/dataviz/md_raw/class2.md

 In class, we will take some time to play around with ColorBrewer and examine its outputs.
 You will notice that the colors it suggests can be displayed according to their values on three color "models": HEX, RGB and CMYK.
 Here is a brief explanation of these and other common color models.

-- **RBG** Three values, describing a color in terms of combinations of red, blue and green light, with each scale ranging from 0 to 255; sometimes extended to RGB(A), where A is alpha, which encodes transparency.
+- **RGB** Three values, describing a color in terms of combinations of red, green, and blue light, with each scale ranging from 0 to 255; sometimes extended to RGB(A), where A is alpha, which encodes transparency.
 Example: `rgb(169, 104, 54)`.

 - **HEX** A six-figure "hexadecimal" encoding of RGB values, with each scale ranging from hex 00 (equivalent to 0) to hex ff (equivalent to 255); HEX values will be familiar if you have any experience with web design, as they are commonly used to denote color in HTML and CSS.
 Example: `#a96836`